-I love Ubud.
+I love Ubud Bali.

-Bali is one of our fave spots on earth and Kelli and I dig Ubud more than any spot on the island.
+The Island of the Gods is one of our fave spots on earth and Kelli and I dig Ubud more than any spot on the island.
 Ubud offers us the perfect mix between East and West.
 We experience the awesome culture and beauty Bali has to offer yet we have our neat little veggie restaurants and other creature comforts too.

 To us, that’s paradise.

 I’m blogging from paradise to take you with me.
 I’m blogging from paradise to free you.
 I’m selling a dream.
 All the blogging tips on earth have little to do with actually living your dream.